mozilla-services/autograph/docs/endpoints.rst

 Authorization: All API calls require a
 `hawk <https://github.com/hueniverse/hawk>`_ Authorization header with payload signature enabled.
-Example code for can be found in the `tools` directory.
+Example code can be found in the `tools` directory.

 /sign/data
 ----------